Need an answer, have a question?

 If you choose not to see each other before the ceremony, this might be a typical scenario.
 First photograph the bride alone, then with bridesmaids and bride's immediate family including parents, siblings and grandparents.
 Then play "hide the bride" while the groom, groomsmen and the groom's immediate family have their photos taken.
 These various photos take roughly an hour, so we would need to start at least 90 minutes before the ceremony.
 Then after the ceremony you will need another 40-45 minutes to get all the combinations with the bride and groom together, plus wedding party and family.

 Yes.
 With film packages I always carry several extra cameras, and can load one of them with black and white film.
 With digital packages any of your photos can be produced in color, B&W, Sepia or a variety of other tones.
 Talk with me to go over the details.

 I can't hold a date open for you while you make your decision, but I will try to phone you if someone else contacts me about the date.
 However, I frequently am contacted by couples who are familiar with my work who want to book my services immediately.
 It isn't fair to these couples to make them wait while I contact someone who hasn't been able to make a decision.
 No wedding date will be held unless a deposit has been paid

-I accept cash, checks, and credit cards.
-Credit cards are processed by PayPal, and if you use a credit card there will be an additional 3% fee to cover the fees charged by PayPal.
+I accept cash, checks, credit cards and Venmo.
+Credit cards are processed by PayPal, and if you use a credit card there may be an additional 3% fee to cover the fees charged by PayPal.

 All weddings develop a momentum.
 You have done your homework and hired people in whom you have a lot of confidence.
 If a glitch comes up, let them handle it and don't worry about it.
 Nothing should get in the way of you enjoying your day!